GLEYSONRN/GLEYSONRN/README.md

 I attended the **M2L Summer School 2024**, an intensive AI program organized by **Google DeepMind Researchers** in Milan, Italy.
 The program covered key topics in **Machine Learning**, **Deep Learning**, and **AI**, including **NLP, Generative Models, Reinforcement Learning, GNNs, and Ethics in AI**.

-This repository contains **Jupyter Notebooks** and resources from the summer school, serving as a reference for the explored concepts.
-Access the indexed materials and practical implementations in **LLMs, Computer Vision, RL, and GNNs**.
+This repository showcases the Jupyter Notebooks I worked on during the M2L Summer School, serving as a portfolio of my learning and practical implementations.
+It includes solved exercises and projects covering LLMs, Computer Vision, Reinforcement Learning, and GNNs.

 | LLM and NLP | Computer Vision | Reinforcement Learning | Graph Neural Networks |
 | --- | --- | --- | --- |